Glenhaven

 Glenhaven has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified ten projects expected to influence the area.
+AreaSearch identified ten projects likely to influence the area.
 Notable ones include Hills Shire Council's Delivery Program and Operational Plan 2024-2025 Infrastructure Works, Castle Hill RSL Residential Lifestyle Development, Castle Grange, and Skyview Apartments Castle Hill.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.